rod-higgins/component_block/README.md

 2. **Configure Your Block**
    - Enter a descriptive block name
+   - Add one or more components using "Add another item"
-   - Select a component from the dropdown
+   - Select component types from the dropdown for each
-   - Configure component properties using the auto-generated form
+   - Configure component properties using the auto-generated forms
+   - Reorder components by dragging if you have multiple
    - Use the live preview to see how your block will look

 3. **Place Your Block**
    - Go to `/admin/structure/block`
    - Click "Place block" in any region
    - Find your Component Block and configure placement

+### Block Strategies

+Component Blocks support multiple strategies depending on your needs:

+**Single Component Blocks**
+- Add one component per block
+- Simple, focused blocks
+- Easy to manage and reuse
+- Example: "Call to Action Button", "Hero Image"

+**Multi-Component Blocks**
+- Combine related components
+- Create rich content sections
+- Build complex layouts
+- Example: "Feature Section" (Title + Description + Image + Button)

+**Component Collections**
+- Group similar components
+- Create repeating patterns
+- Build dynamic content areas
+- Example: "Testimonials Block" (Multiple testimonial components)

 ### Block Management